MicrosoftDocs/azure-devops-docs/docs/boards/extensions/dependency-tracker.md

    :::column span="1":::
    riskGraphConfig

-   > Maps the workflow States to one of the three Risk areas displayed on the Graph: `atRisk` is Red, `nuetral` is Gray, and `onTrack` is Green.
+   > Maps the workflow States to one of the three Risk areas displayed on the Graph: `atRisk` is Red, `neutral` is Gray, and `onTrack` is Green.

    :::column-end:::
    :::column span="1":::